ca-gip/kubi/Readme.md

 # Kubi

-Kubi is the missing tool to handle LDAP or ACTIVE DIRECTORY authentication for Kubernetes clusters.
+Kubi is the missing tool for Active Directory or LDAP driven company.
+It handle OpenLDAP or Active Directory LDS authentication for Kubernetes clusters.
 It acts as a Kubernetes IAM proxy to authenticate user through LDAP, AD LDS and assigns permissions dynamically using a predefined naming convention (LDAP Group).

+Namespaces and Rolebindings are automaticaly created by Kubi.

 For example:
 - a ldap group named: `GROUP_DEMO_ADMIN` give ADMIN `role binding`  permissions to the existing namespace `DEMO`.

 The `_` is used to split Role and Namespace, the pattern is `<whatever>_<namespace>_<role>`.

-> In this version, you need to create Role binding manually to grant permission.
-It will be automatically create in the next release.
+Namespace must be DNS1123 compatible and can´t exceed 63 characters ( kubernetes constraint ).

 ## Parameters